Linuxfabrik/monitoring-plugins/check-plugins/about-me/README.md

 options:
-  -h, --help            show this help message and exit -V, --version         show program's version number and exit --insecure            This option explicitly allows to perform "insecure"
+  -h, --help            show this help message and exit -V, --version         show program's version number and exit --dmidecode           Use the `dmidecode` command to gather additional
-                        SSL connections.
+                        hardware information, such as a list of the system's components, as well as other useful details like serial numbers and BIOS revisions.
+If enabled, this feature requires sudo permissions.
+Default: False --insecure            This option explicitly allows to perform "insecure" SSL connections.
 Default: False --no-proxy            Do not use a proxy.
 Default: False